jennyonjourney/jennyonjourney/README.md

 ### Hi there 👋

 I am a master student in Statistical Science and have 6+ work experience in many startups and industries.
-Interested in predictive modeling, causal inference and project management.
+Interested in predictive modeling and causal inference.
+Strength in project and risk management.

 - 🌱 I’m currently learning Statistics at graduate school in US.
 - 🔭 I’m currently improving my skills regarding python, R, SQL, Airflow.